Autism

 Causes of Mild Autism in Adults and Children

 The exact cause of autism is unknown, but it's likely a combination of genetics and environmental factors.
-Genes play a big role, with a family history increasing risk.
+Genes play a big role, and a family history increases the risk.
 Environmental factors during pregnancy and early life may also contribute, though research is ongoing.
 There's no link to vaccines or parenting styles.
 While "mild autism" is a term used, it's important to remember autism is a spectrum, and everyone experiences it differently.

 Symptoms of Mild Autism in Children and Toddlers

-While these can vary, some common signs include:
+While these can vary, some common symptoms of mild autism in children include:

 Avoids of Eye Contact